Vlad-Orlov/Plume/README.md

 $ cmake ../Plume
 $ make -jN /// N is the number of threads available on the machine
 ```
-Then an executable file should appear.
+An executable file should appear.
 Run it with
 ```
 $ ./Plume
 ```